 'I felt like a creature the state didn't recognise as human.'

 Michelle had her abortion alone in a small apartment in Limerick, Ireland.

 The 25-year-old postgraduate student waited until her flatmate had left for the weekend before swallowing the pills she'd gone to Belfast to collect earlier that week.
 "I didn't know her that well," she says.
 "I didn't know really anyone in the city.
-I'd just started my Masters and was pregnant after a one-night stand."
+I'd just started my Masters and was pregnant after a one night stand."

 She describes taking the pills alone as one of the most terrifying experiences of her life.
 "I knew it would hurt but I had no idea it would be so bad," she says.
 "An hour or so after taking the pills I started vomiting and felt like I had the worst fever.
-Then the cramps started.
-I was trapped in my tiny bathroom.
+Then the cramps started, I was trapped in my tiny bathroom.
 It went on for six hours.
-I kept feeling like I was going to pass out and wondered what would happen to me if I bled out.
-Who could I call?
+I kept feeling like I was going to pass out and wondered what would happen to me if I bled out, who could I call?
 I was completely alone," she says.

 Michelle is one of the thousands of Irish women who are forced to illegally order abortion pills online every year to terminate unwanted pregnancies.
-She could face 14 years in prison for it under Irish law, which criminalizes women who have abortions.
+She could face 14 years in prison for it under Irish law, which criminalises women who have abortions.

 "I couldn't tell anyone why I was sick," she says.
 "I was so ashamed but now I'm just angry.
-I felt like an animal, like a creature the Irish state didn't recognize as human."
+I felt like an animal, like a creature the Irish state didn't recognise as human."

 Like Michelle, Suzanne Lee decided to buy abortion pills online, and she also had to choose who she told carefully.
 The 22-year-old from Belfast was living in Dublin and couldn't afford to go to the United Kingdom for a legal abortion.